RedHatInsights/insights-core/docs/customtut_rule.rst

    def integration_tests():

-Next we create an ``InputData`` object and it is useful to provide a name argument to the contstructor.
+Next we create an ``InputData`` object and it is useful to provide a name argument to the constructor.
 When you execute integration tests, that name will show up in the results and make it easier to debug if you have any problems.
 Next you add your test inputs to the ``InputData`` object that will be used to create the